 In addition, LiFePO4 batteries are non-toxic and non-polluting, making them an environmentally friendly option.

 When the temperature is lower, a LiFePO4 battery’s capacity decreases.
 At temperatures below zero degrees, lithium batteries cannot be charged at all.
-Therefore, during winter if you are using your RV, in extreme temperatures a special AGM deep cycle RV battery like the one below is a good option (Renogy Deep Cycle AGM Battery 12 Volt 100Ah) with a charge operating temperature from 5°F to ~104°F (-15°C~40°C).
+Therefore, during winter, if you are using your RV in extreme temperatures, a particular AGM deep cycle battery like the one below is a good option (Renogy Deep Cycle AGM Battery 12 Volt 100Ah) with a charge operating temperature from 5°F to ~104°F (-15°C~40°C).

 Why do Lithium Batteries Cost so Much?